jacob-8/polylingual.dev/README.md

 ## TODO before first lesson

-- make content updates use HMR
 - fix build errors
+- add i18n
 - write first lesson
+- add diff editor
 - handle multilingual markers in content
-- add i18n

-## Future TODO
+## After first lesson
+- use updated UnoCSS w/ web fonts and typography
+- make content updates use HMR
+- flesh out how to how to make progression through code easier as each exercise picks up from where the last left off; endstate is built up from the accumulation of instructed changes (each illustrated with a diff monaco editor) and actionable with a click
-- use Svelte inspector
+- use Svelte inspector by catching message from iframe and opening applicable file in the editor
 - update URL of Stackblitz vm if possible
-- fix uno:preflights in proper spot